Canon SX420 vs XC10

 It is notable that the XC10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the XC10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC15.
+Both the SX420 and the XC10 have been discontinued, but can regularly be found used on ebay.
+The XC10 was replaced by the Canon XC15, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon SX420 or the Canon XC10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.